 To ensure solid communication is consistent, we have shared email addresses, phone numbers and Skype contact information.
 We have and will continue to have both physical, on site meetings as well as online ones through Skype to ensure that we’re all on the same page as to what needs to be completed and when.

 Our team members include Jordon Kopp, Josh Kopp, Matt Kalafut, Derek Finch and Vince Smeraldo.
 Vince will be our point man and will turn in all of the work that is required for the group on a weekly basis.
 Jordon is taking care of the science and technology portion.
 We feel that explaining this aspect of virtual reality is important because it is an emerging technology.
 Josh is taking care of the business and economics portion.
 We feel that this is important to research because it is a growing market that is becoming increasingly popular over the years.
 Matt is taking care of the history aspect.
 We feel that it’s important to cover the background of virtual reality and understand how it got to where it is today.
+Why?
 Derek is covering the future of virtual reality.
 This is an important area to research because the technology is growing and there are more and more potential applications that virtual reality can be used for in the future.
 Vince is covering how virtual reality relates to art and education.
 The reason we decided to research this portion is because virtual reality is a form of interactive media that is growing in popularity as well as a useful learning tool.

+I expected the sections to contain more explanation.

+This is a good topic, but you’re going to have to convince your audience that VR is an emerging technology.
+From the audience’s perspective, it’s old hat.
+We’ve all heard of it, and we think, big deal, what’s new?
+So you’re going to have to focus on the cutting edge side of the technology, especially in your introduction.

+The main concern I have is this: You’ve mentioned other uses of VR besides entertainment, but I don’t see that any of your group members are covering them.
+I see that Vince is covering Education – is that where you’re including them?

+Good overall, but three points off for the short section explanations.
+27/30

 References